cunni319/plasma_GCA_2023/README.md

 This script reads in the results for leave-one-out-cross-validation between paired Active and Inactive GCA samples when using all proteins in the classifier.

+## Active and Inactive GCA vs. Healthy controls

+The following script is for reading in the results from 10-fold cross-validation for all Active GCA and Healthy control results as well as for all Inactive GCA and Healthy control results.
+A scatter plot is constructed for all results.

+> ../src/Figure_5/Figure_5.ipynb

 ## Installation

 There are a few R libraries that need to be installed to run these scripts.